Who Are the Zapatistas? Unmasking Mexico’s Indigenous Guerrilla Army

 Subcomandante Marcos, a leading spokesperson of the EZLN, by AFP, 2014.
 Source: BBC.

+By the early 1990s, the ELZN had also begun setting up concealed training camps in the jungles of Chiapas and gathering weapons.
 Meanwhile, officials in Washington and Mexico City were discussing a new trade policy, the North American Free Trade Agreement (NAFTA), which would be enacted together with the 1992 amendment of Article 27 of the 1991 Mexican Constitution.
 This amendment strengthened private property rights, enabling the privatization of ejidos, or agricultural parcels of communal land owned by the state and managed collectively by local farmers.
 These measures posed serious threats to the economic livelihoods of smallholder farmers, particularly Indigenous ones in primarily agricultural states such as Chiapas.
-The Indigenous peasants, who had already suffered considerably under the old system, were now at risk of losing their economic way of life entirely.
+The Indigenous peasants, who had already suffered considerably under the old system, were now at risk of losing their economic and vital sustenance.
 As the date of NAFTA’s implementation in Mexico approached, Indigenous communities across the Chiapas Highlands prepared to resist.

 The Zapatista Uprising of New Year’s Day 1994